d86leader/custom_free_allocator/README.md

 ```
 destructor(memory);
 ```
 *Warning*: the vector can still access the memory and place new elements there.
-It can't delete or destroy them, but vector overwriting elements that should be desstroyed is undefined behavior.
+It can't delete or destroy them, but vector overwriting elements that should be destroyed is undefined behavior.

 ## Formal specification